odea-project/qAlgorithms/docs/description_qpeaks.md

 This has the reason that starting at $216$, the algorithm suffers from float underflow and leads to wrong parameter estimates.
 Secondly, the values at 215 are doubles smaller than $10e-10$.
 In these orders of magnitude, results of the peak fitting are already subject to potentially significant rounding error.
-For this reason, data with peaks that are expected to contain more than $215$ (and realistically, fewer than that), must be either subsampled or fit using a different algorithm.
+For this reason, data with peaks that are expected to contain more than $431$ observations (and realistically, fewer than that), must be either subsampled or fit using a different algorithm.
 If we were to use long doubles or infinite precision math, the maxscale could be increased, at questionable benefit.
 The maxscale is a compile-time variable defined over the macro "QALGORITHMS_MAXSCALE_PRECOMPILED".
-For the actual computation of precalculated inverses, refer to the small subprogram "qalgorithms_matinverse.c".
+For the actual computation of precalculated inverses, refer to the small subprogram ["qalgorithms_matinverse.c"](../external/qalgorithms_matinverse.c).

 ### Stage 1: Data Transform
 Initially, the y-axis is log-transformed using the natural logarithm.
 This is so